aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 Use the Terraform template generated in step
 [Generate an infrastructure template](/docs/platform/howto/byoc/create-custom-cloud#generate-infra-template) to create your Role ARN by deploying the template in your
 AWS account.
-Continue working in the **Create custom cloud** wizard by taking the following steps:
+Continue working in the **Create custom cloud** wizard:

 1. Copy or download the template and the variables file from the **Create custom cloud** wizard.